Wingtip device: Early development

 Richard T. Whitcomb, an engineer at NASA's Langley Research Center, further developed Hoerner's concept in response to the sharp increase in the cost of fuel after the 1973 oil crisis.
 With careful aeronautical design he showed that, for a given bending moment, a near-vertical winglet offers a greater drag reduction compared to a horizontal span extension.
+Whitcomb was the first to realize a net benefit in drag reduction by careful design to keep profile drag to a minimum.

 Whitcomb's designs were flight-tested in 1979–80 by a joint NASA/Air Force team, using a KC-135 Stratotanker based at the Dryden Flight Research Center.
 A Lockheed L-1011 and McDonnell Douglas DC-10 were also used for testing, and the latter design was directly implemented by McDonnell Douglas on the derivative MD-11, which was rolled out in 1990.

 In May 1983, a high school student at Bowie High School in Maryland won a grand prize at the 34th International Science and Engineering Fair in Albuquerque, New Mexico for the result of his research on wingtip devices to reduce drag.
 The same month, he filed a U.S. patent for "wingtip airfoils", published in 1986.

-Applications

-NASA

-NASA's most notable application of wingtip devices is on the Boeing 747 Shuttle Carrier Aircraft.
-Located on the 747's horizontal stabilizers, the devices increase the tailplane's effectiveness under the weight of the Space Shuttle orbiter, though these were more for directional stability than for drag reduction.

-Business aircraft
+Implementations

 Learjet exhibited the prototype Learjet 28 at the 1977 National Business Aviation Association convention.
 It employed the first winglets ever used on a production aircraft, either civilian or military.
 Learjet developed the winglet design without NASA assistance.
 Although the Model 28 was intended to be a prototype experimental aircraft, performance was such that it resulted in a production commitment from Learjet.
 Flight tests showed that the winglets increased range by about 6.5 percent and improved directional stability.
 Learjet's application of winglets to production aircraft continued with newer models including the Learjet 55, 31, 60, 45, and Learjet 40.

 Gulfstream Aerospace explored winglets in the late 1970s and incorporated winglets in the Gulfstream III, Gulfstream IV and Gulfstream V. The Gulfstream V range of 6500 nmi allows nonstop routes such as New York–Tokyo, it holds over 70 world and national flight records.

-The Rutan combined winglets-vertical stabilizer appeared on his Beechcraft Starship business aircraft design that first flew in 1986.
+Burt Rutan combined winglets and vertical stabilizers, which appeared on his Beechcraft Starship business aircraft design that first flew in 1986.

 Winglets are also applied to other business aircraft, reducing take-off distance to operate from smaller airports, and allowing higher cruise altitudes.
 Along winglets on new designs, aftermarket vendors developed retrofits.
 Winglet Technology, LLC of Wichita, Kansas should have tested its elliptical winglets designed to increase payload-range on hot and high departures to retrofit the Citation X.